 Application

-The applicant will be asked if they are available for providing consultation or inspection services to X-ray machine registrants in Virginia.
-If this is the case, the applicants name will be placed on our published Private Inspectors list once the credentials have been verified.
-The Private Inspector’s list is made available to the public.
+The application includes a question regarding the applicant’s availability to provide inspection services to x-ray machine registrants in Virginia.
+Applicants who select yes will be placed on our published Private Inspector Directory once the credentials have been verified.
+The Private Inspector Directory is made available to the public.

-Some employers restrict their medical physicists from performing work outside of their primary work place.
-Applicants in this situation will have their name placed on the master list of Private Inspectors; however, this list is not generally distributed.
-Employers may contact VDH to confirm an individual’s status as a Private Inspector.
+Some employees are restricted from performing work outside of their primary work place.
+Applicants in this situation will have their name placed on the master list of private inspectors; however, this list is not generally distributed.
+Employers may contact VDH to confirm an individual’s status as a qualified private inspector.

 VDH staff will carefully review each application and verify the information provided.
 This will also include a verification of certifications and degrees obtained.